 As an app marketer, you can’t afford to miss out on social media activity.
-Users will spend an hour and 22 minutes with social networks every day in 2020.
+Users spend two and a half hours on social networks every day!
 It’s smart to post regularly across your social media channels and use it for more than just raising awareness of your product.
 For example, social media is a great way to build a community and get feedback from users who wouldn’t be incentivized to contact you in-app or through your website.

-Content for your social media channels can include blog entries, competitions, discussion threads and user-generated content.
-This will vary depending on app vertical - you can discover how through market research - but the right channels can be particularly useful for apps that have social elements, such as fitness and gaming.
-You can also integrate social media into your app and enable users to easily share content from your app on their social media channels.
+Content for your social media channels can include blog entries, competitions, discussion threads, and even user-generated content.
+Your market research will help identify which contact formats are most common for your app’s vertical, which channels are the most effective, and which types of posts have the highest consumer engagement.
+Engaging channels can be particularly useful for apps that have social elements, such as fitness and gaming.
+You can also integrate social media into your app by enabling users to easily share content from your app on their social media channels.

 4. Influencer marketing